NIOS Class 12 Business Studies Chapter 2 Business Support Services

 (d) General utility services.

-(i) Overdraft facility is allowed to which type of account holder?
+(i) Overdraft facility is allowed to the account holder of:

 (a) Saving Account.